Take a fresh look at your lifestyle.

 Who Was Lady Zainab (a)?

 Sayyida Zainab bint Ali, the daughter of Ali ibn Abi Talib (a) and Fatima al-Zahra (a), was a remarkable figure in early Islamic history.
-She was known for her intelligence, devotion to her faith, and her role in shaping the religious and political identity of the Shia community.
+Thanks to her intelligence, devotion, and prominent role during Karbala, she became a distinguished religious and political personality among the Shia.
+She was known for her intelligence, devotion to her faith, and role in shaping the spiritual and political identity of the Shia community.
+One of the most significant events in early Islamic history was the tragedy of Karbala.
+She accompanied her brother Imam al-Hussain (a) to Karbala, where he and his companions were martyred.

 The Aftermath of the Battle of Karbala